jascha-mae/odin-recipes/README.md

 # odin-recipes
-This project will showcases a sample of wonderful recipes you can cook in Legendof Zelda: Breath of the Wild!
+This project will showcase a sample of wonderful recipes you can cook in Legend  of Zelda: Breath of the Wild!
 ## Skills Demonstrated
 * HTML (utilized a variety of tags including: anchor, image, lists)
 * Git